tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 ### 5.1.
 Install the AksHci PowerShell module

 Install the AksHci PowerShell module to all HCI nodes.
-You can do this at once **from the HCI Lab host** using PowerShell Direct.
+You can do this all at once **from the HCI Lab host** using PowerShell Direct.

 ```powershell
 $cred = Get-Credential -UserName 'HCI\Administrator' -Message 'Enter domain administrator password.'